almtree/AroMaster/firmware/README.md

 I won't go into details on how to set up the Raspberry Pi (take a look here: https://www.raspberrypi.com/software/), the requirements are basically a ***Raspberry Pi 4*** with at least ***2GB RAM*** and Raspberry Pi OS installed.

+> [!NOTE]
+> The Assembly version" of the ARO-Master Box comes with all hardware and software already installed

 ### The web page consists of
 - System data